intimitrons4604/website/README.md

 Check the output for your deployment action.
 Warnings and errors should by yellow and red respectively, and you should be able to easily navigate to them in the GitHub Actions output.

 #### Manually unlocking an environment
 If your deployment fails due to the environment being locked, it is possible a previously failed deploy left behind a lock.
 The output may be able to identify the Build ID of the deployment which locked the environment.
 Confirm there are no concurrent deploys running and that the lock was not manually created for some reason.
-Removing the lock manually while a deployment is in progress is dangerous and could result in interference between deployments, leading to unavialability of the website.
+Removing the lock manually while a deployment is in progress is dangerous and could result in interference between deployments, leading to unavailability of the website.

 If you are sure it is safe to remove the lock, remove the lock file using cPanel or SSH.
 The lock file is named after the environment and is located at `/home/intimitr/www_root/deploy/lock/{environment}`. cPanel credentials and the SSH key used for deployment are in the Bitwarden vault.